AbhishekSawant-369/portfolio/content/blogs/AI_Imagination_Tool.md

 draft: false
 ---

-## AI is just a tool.
-Your imagination is the weapon.

 We’re in an age where Artificial Intelligence can write poems, design logos, and suggest startup ideas before your coffee brews.
 But here’s the uncomfortable truth:

 > Tools evolve.
 But it’s your imagination that defines the outcome.